Ad Astra Dainty Acrostic Ring

 Rather than remake the traditional words from Victorian times, we’ve crafted your extraordinary piece to spell out the ancient Latin phrase Ad Astra, meaning ‘to the stars’, first penned by the Roman poet Virgil.

-This colorful cluster ring is a sweet, secret reminder to persist, to have hope, and to reach ever further in the pursuit of joy.
+This beautiful solid 14k gold ring is a sweet, secret reminder to persist, to have hope, and to reach ever further in the pursuit of joy.